 What if you could link core software and other critical communication components to a collaboration suite?
 Everything you need becomes accessible inside one system—a seamless digital workplace.

 Switching between software is one of the most significant barriers to productivity.
 The more systems a business uses, the more toggling required to complete daily work tasks.
 Stand-alone apps only worsen the problem by adding yet one more tab to the laptop screen, one more icon on a mobile device.
-Do you want your employees to waste up to 60 minutes a day navigating apps?
+Do you want your employees to waste up to 60 minutes3 a day navigating apps?

-Nine in ten survey respondents say their end-user computing systems and technology have led to productivity improvements within their organizations.
+Nine in ten4 survey respondents say their end-user computing systems and technology have led to productivity improvements within their organizations.
 A user-friendly collaboration suite facilitates a less stressful and more efficient workplace for employees.
 Under one tab, numerous tasks are accomplished, such as holding discussions, adjusting workflow, assigning tasks, or making announcements.

-With the estimated cost of a data breach hovering at $3.9 million, locking down data is no small matter.
+With the estimated cost of a data breach hovering at $3.9 million5, locking down data is no small matter.
 But when communication and work information are spread across multiple stand-alone apps, keeping a firm grip on data becomes increasingly challenging.
 Different providers offer various levels of security, and risky inconsistencies take root.

 In collaborative software suites, several functions are covered under uniform security protocols.
 Tracking, user permissions, and authorization settings remain consistent under a single system.
 If security settings need adjustments, they can be made in one platform, rather than tediously updating settings in various stand-alone applications with offer disparate options.